> Macadamia Nut Oil: Better than Olive Oil?

 100% grass-fed is best, but if you can’t get that, then naturally raised grain finished meat is ok.

-For flavor, on occasion, use the following plant oils:
+For flavour, on occasion, use the following plant oils:

 * Macadamia nut oil